reef-technologies/apiver/README.md

 Before you are ready to release new apiver module, you can keep it in `_` prefix, to indicate that it is not yet ready for public consumption.
 In the meatime, you can publish all compatible changes to the previous apiver modules.

-Flat modules for each API versions' are not requirement, but they are recommended as it makes easier to import things.
+Flat modules for each API versions' are not requirement, but they are often used as it makes easier to import things.
 To keep import time low, you may want to keep using submodules for modules that import large 3rd party libraries.